43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 description: A brief look at the three main causes of bloat in our JavaScript dependency trees, and how we can start to address them.
 ---

-Over the last couple of years, we've seen great growth of the [e18e](https://e18e.dev) community and initiative to improve performance throughout the JavaScript ecosystem.
-One of the most common topics that comes up is "dependency bloat" - the idea that npm dependency trees are getting larger over time, often with long since redundant code which the platform now provides natively.
+Over the last couple of years, we've seen significant growth of the [e18e](https://e18e.dev) community and a rise in performance focused contributions because of it.
+A large part of this is the "cleanup" initiative, where the community has been pruning packages which are redundant, outdated, or unmaintained.

+One of the most common topics that comes up as part of this is "dependency bloat" - the idea that npm dependency trees are getting larger over time, often with long since redundant code which the platform now provides natively.

 In this post, I want to briefly look at what I think are the three main types of bloat in our dependency trees, why they exist, and how we can start to address them.